-Now you may say 3.85 rounds to 3.9, but 1 B does not round to 1 A, so there is a difference in mastery of concept of whatever subject.
+And while 3.85 does indeed round to 3.9, 1 B does not round to 1 A, so there is a difference in mastery of concept of whatever subject.

-But please realize this difference is small and can be overcome in many ways:
+But at the same time, this difference is small and can be overcome in many ways: